10+ Family Things to Do at Christmas

 There is something special about this time of year.
 People seem to be nicer (unless you stole the last most popular toy), the food is amazing, and we tend to find more time to spend with our families than any other time of year.

 As we approach the holiday season, I like to create a list of family things to do at Christmas.
-Kind of like a summer bucket list.
+Kind of like a winter bucket list.

 I like to have a go-to list of fun things I can do with my kids at Christmas.

-Let me share some of the awesome family Christmas activities I have discovered.
+Let me share some of the awesome family Christmas activities you’ll likely enjoy.